 Divorce Counseling and Recovery

-Nicole Stover is a therapist who specializes in navigating the messy business of divorce.
+I specialize in navigating the messy business of divorce.
 The end of a marriage is hard, but it doesn’t have to break you or your children.
-Each relationship and family is different, so Nicole will support and guide you in forming a plan specific to your family’s needs that will help ease the difficult days, allow you to tackle emotions and challenges you are struggling with, and make the entire process of separating lives less overwhelming.
-With her guidance, you will envision, and eventually achieve, a future worthy of anticipation.
+Each relationship and family is different so I will support and guide you in forming a plan specific to your family’s needs that will help ease the difficult days, allow you to tackle emotions and challenges you are struggling with, and make the entire process of separating lives less overwhelming.
+With my guidance, you will envision, and eventually achieve, a future worthy of anticipation.

-Nicole has been helping families through divorce for over a decade.
-Here are some common areas where she makes lives better during this difficult time:
+I have been helping families through divorce for over a decade.
+Here are some common areas where I can improve lives during this difficult time:

 - Grief and Personal Divorce Counseling